sonic-net/DASH/dash-pipeline/README-dash-as-submodule.md

 ![dash-p4-bmv2-thrift-workflow](https://github.com/Azure/DASH/raw/main/dash-pipeline/images/dash-p4-bmv2-thrift-workflow.svg
 )
 ## Custom DASH Workflow
 The reference project contains a `Makefile.3rdpty` to serve as a starting point.
 It has make targets which are just wrappers to invoke predefined Makefile targets in the DASH repository (e.g. using `make -C...`).
-It also has placeholder make targets where third-party cusomization is required.
+It also has placeholder make targets where third-party customization is required.
 You can modify it arbitrarily.
 The intent was to reuse as much as possible from DASH.

 The drawing below shows where third-party customization will be needed, using "exciting" colors.